Skip to Main Content

 About this Degree

-The program prepares students to work with individuals who have mild/moderate and severe disabilities.
+The program prepares students to work with individuals who have minimal to moderate support needs and complex support needs.
 Students are given the opportunity to gain hands-on experience working with local school districts or on-campus programs.

-This dual-emphasis prepares graduates to work with students who have high-incidence disabilities, such as learning disabilities, mild/moderate intellectual disabilities, behavior and emotional disorders, or communication disorders.
+This dual-emphasis prepares graduates to work with students who have high-incidence disabilities, such as learning disabilities, minimal to moderate support needs, behavior and emotional disorders, or communication disorders.
 Educators work with children in grades K-12 in a resource-room setting or inclusive setting teaching academic skills.
 This dual-emphasis also prepares graduates to work with students who have low-incidence disabilities, such as intellectual disabilities, physical disabilities, autism spectrum disorder, traumatic and acquired brain injury, and multiple disabilities.
 Graduates typically teach academic and life skills in a K-12 classroom or in a post-secondary setting (students age 18-21).

 • For more information about Special Education and Rehabilitation, see the website.